 Federal EPCS Deadline

 On January 1, 2021, the United States will mandate that providers use e-prescribing software when prescribing controlled substances with opioids under a Medicare Part D plan.
-The deadline for compliance will be January 1, 2022.
 This is part of the SUPPORT for Patients and Communities Act, which was signed into law in October 2018.

 The Center for Medicare and Medicaid Services (CMS) is considering a delay, but as of now, there are no official orders to do so.